datskos/bnb-leader-schedule/README.md

 This is a simple utility to predict the validator for a block.

-#### Prediction Range:

-The tool can predict validators for:

-- Minimum: 44 blocks ahead
-- Maximum: 243 blocks ahead
+#### Leader schedule range:

+The tool can determine the validator leader schedule up to 44 - 243 blocks into the future.

-The exact prediction range depends on the current block's position relative to the epoch boundary.
+The exact range depends on the current block's position relative to the epoch boundary.

 ### Usage